Effective: December 2010

 BHOD is Brooklyn House of Detention, and issue regarding OML involved meeting held by State Commission of Correction to determine NYC Department of Correction request to reopen BHOD.
 OML one among many issues.
 Court referred to prior decisions indicating that “where a lack of notice appears to have been ‘calculated to minimize public awareness’ of a ‘sensitive political decision’ relating to ‘a highly publicized matter’, a court may void the action taken...”, citing Previdi and Warren, where in the latter, there was “prejudice to the public.”
 Held in this case, however, that petitioners “have made no showing that respondents may have sought to minimize public awareness of this sensitive and controversial issue...”

 Student Association of the State University v.
-Clifford P. Wharton, Chancellor of the State University of New York, Supreme Court., Albany Cty., June 30, 1981 --
+Wharton, Supreme Court, Albany County, June 30, 1981 --

 Discussions by State University Board of Trustees in executive session concerning financial situation and credit history of University in relationship to dormitory rental increases were appropriate under Open Meetings Law, §100(1)(f).